 The same rates of pay apply when employees must call in for a shift, but aren’t required to work.

 Employers Report the Impact on Advanced Scheduling after 1 year of Implementation

 The bill of rights is supposed to provide employees with increased stability in their work schedules, increased opportunities, and reduced stress in planning around work shifts.
 However, that has been far from the reality of the law.
 As many have learned, strict laws often cause strict employers.

-Often part time work is a gateway to full time employment or provides an opportunity for increased income with a restricted schedule.
-Students, parents and those with less work experience often seek part time work as a way to earn income while increasing their education, being available for other obligations, their family, or to get their foot in the door of a desired employer.
+Often part-time work is a gateway to full-time employment or provides an opportunity for increased income with a restricted schedule.
+Students, parents and those with less work experience often seek part-time work as a way to earn income while increasing their education, is available for other obligations, their family, or to get their foot in the door of a desired employer.